Probing the chiral magnetic wave in pPb and PbPb collisions at $ \sqrt{\smash[b]{s_{_{\mathrm{NN}}}}} = $ 5.02 TeV using charge-dependent azimuthal anisotropies: Analysis technique

 In each multiplicity or centrality class, events are further divided into several ranges of the observed event charge asymmetry, $A^\text{obs}_\text{ch}$, calculated based on the number of positively and negatively charged particles from primary tracks.
-An example of the $A^\text{obs}_\text{ch}$ distribution for \PbPb\ data in the 30--40\% centrality range is reported in \suppMaterial.
+An example of the $A^\text{obs}_\text{ch}$ distribution for \PbPb data in the 30--40\% centrality range is shown in Fig.~\ref{fig:Ach}.
 Within each $A^\text{obs}_\text{ch}$ range, the $v_n$ coefficients are obtained separately for tracks with positive ($v^{+}_n$) and negative ($v^{-}_n$) charge, and with $\abs{\eta}<2.4$ and $0.3<\pt<3$\GeVc, using the two-particle cumulant method~\cite{Bilandzic:2010jr} with a pseudorapidity gap of at least 1 unit between the two particles to suppress the short-range correlations.
-Because of statistical limitations, the pseudorapidity gap chosen in this analysis is smaller than the value of 2 units typically used in other CMS correlation measurements.
-Therefore, residual effects of short-range correlations may still contribute to the sum of the $v_{ n}$, $v^{-}_{n}+v^{+}_{n}$, but not the difference since the effect is largely canceled out.
+Because of statistical limitations, the pseudorapidity gap chosen in this analysis is smaller than the value of 2 units typically used in other CMS correlation measurements, but results are found to be consistent between 1 and 2 units of pseudorapidity gap.
+Residual effects of short-range correlations may still contribute to the sum of the $v_{ n}$, $v^{-}_{n}+v^{+}_{n}$, but not the difference since the effect is largely canceled out.
 However, this effect contributes to the \pPb and \PbPb systems similarly~\cite{Chatrchyan:2013nka}, so it has little impact on the comparison of the two systems.

 The main physics observable of interest in this analysis is the slope parameter ($r^\text{norm}$) extracted by fitting a linear function to the normalized $v_{n}$ differences, $(v^{-}_{n}-v^{+}_{n})/(v^{-}_{n}+v^{+}_{n})$, as a function of the true event charge asymmetry value, $A^\text{true}_\text{ch}$, obtained by correcting $A^\text{obs}_\text{ch}$ for the detector acceptance and tracking efficiency.
 Based on Monte Carlo (MC) simulations, detector effects can be modeled as a Gaussian response of the $A^\text{true}_\text{ch}$ distribution within $\abs{\eta}<2.4$, with a width determined from the simulated $A^\text{obs}_\text{ch}$ distribution at a given $A^\text{true}_\text{ch}$ value.
 Combining the $A^\text{obs}_\text{ch}$ distribution in data with the response function from MC simulations, the predicted correlation between $A^\text{obs}_\text{ch}$ and $A^\text{true}_\text{ch}$ in data is calculated.
 The slope of a linear fit to this correlation is used to obtain the average $A^\text{true}_\text{ch}$ value in each selected $A^\text{obs}_\text{ch}$ range in data.
 The slope, which ranges from 0.6 to 0.8, is fit separately for each multiplicity or centrality selection.
 This procedure is validated using different MC generators, which give similar correction factors.